 Location - The Corporation's territory covers approximately 20 square miles of service area in South Central Denton County.
 Water service is provided to most areas in the communities of Bartonville, Double Oak, and Copper Canyon.
 Service is also provided to portions of Highland Village, Flower Mound and the Unincorporated Areas of Denton County.
 Click here for a map to the Service Area.

-Today - The Corporation currently provides water service to approximately 2,160 connections in Denton County.
+Today - The Corporation currently provides water service to approximately 2,475 connections in Denton County.
 Although growth trends slowed during the late 2000's, the service area is again rapidly developing with new and proposed residential subdivisions in most areas of the system.
 Cross Timbers Water has also committed to provide future water service to lots under development, vacant commercial space, and new developments.
 Based on 2010 census data information, population densities within the service area are currently at 6,300 and are estimated to increase to 9,600 by the year 2020.
 We are awaiting 2020 census figures to update this information.

 - Stonewood Well and Pump Station Reconstruction - Bartonville Area

 - Copper Hill Pump Station Reconstruction - Copper Canyon Area

 - Completed Stargate Well, Pump Station and Disinfection Facility – Bartonville Area

 - Established Emergency Inter-Connect with Denton County Development District #7 (Lantana)

 - Established Emergency Inter-Connect with Argyle Water Supply Corporation

 - Chinn Chapel & Jernigan Well Upgrades – Copper Canyon Area

 - Upgraded Water Line Capacities – Double Oak, Copper Canyon, Unincorporated Denton County Areas